Akhilesh-Vangala/Predicting_Building_Energy_Consumption/README.md

 # Predicting Building Energy Consumption

-DS-GA 1003 — Machine Learning, NYU Spring 2026 (Applied ML track) Akhilesh Vangala (sv3129) · Lucas Yao (ly2808) · Anvita Reddy (ari3289)
+DS-GA 1003 — Machine Learning, NYU Spring 2026
+Akhilesh Vangala (sv3129) · Lucas Yao (ly2808) · Anvita Reddy (ari3289)

+This is our final project for the Applied ML course at NYU CDS.
+We wanted to answer a pretty basic question that's surprisingly hard to answer from the existing literature: when you hold the features and data pipeline constant, how much does model choice actually matter for building energy forecasting?

+Most prior work on the ASHRAE GEPIII dataset has teams varying their preprocessing, features, and models all at once, so you can't tell what's actually driving the results.
+We kept everything fixed — same 27 engineered features, same cleaning, same chronological split — and only changed the model.

-We forecast hourly meter-level energy consumption for 1,449 buildings in the ASHRAE Great Energy Predictor III dataset and compare ten methods drawn from four model families — linear, tree ensembles, classical time series, and neural networks — on a shared feature set and time-based split.
-We then run a clustering experiment that groups buildings by their hour-of-day consumption profile, and a per-building-type / per-meter-type failure analysis to characterise where each family breaks down.
+We ended up comparing linear models (OLS, Ridge, Lasso, ElasticNet), tree ensembles (Decision Tree, Random Forest, LightGBM), a global LSTM, per-meter ARIMA, and a 3-layer MLP.
+We also ran a K-means clustering experiment that fits separate LightGBM models per consumption-profile cluster, and a per-use failure analysis to see where each family breaks down.

-The full proposal is in `report/proposal.pdf`.
-The final paper is in `report/report.pdf`.
+The final paper is in `report/`.

 ## Reproducing the results

-The whole pipeline is meant to be reproducible from a single environment and a single config file.
-Once the data is in place, every figure and table in the report comes from `make all` or the equivalent script under `scripts/`.
+Everything runs off a single config file.
+Once the data is in place, all the figures and tables in the paper come from running the scripts under `scripts/`.

 ### 1. Environment

-Python 3.10 or later.
+Python 3.10+.

 ```bash
 python3 -m venv .venv